Adg0/the_boys/README.md

 The utility of Compound-V token is a share of protocol revenue.

 The project is implemented using SRC6 vaults, predicates and envio indexer.</p>

 ---

-## Features

-### Claim and Fee converter

-Protocols in decentralised finance (DeFi) often generate revenues by accruing fees across a range of markets in a variety of different asset types.
-The default behaviour of the protocol will typically be to hold all these asset types on the protocol’s balance sheet as protocol-owned liquidity (POL).
-However, this will often be a suboptimal use of accrued fees.

-#### Dutch Auction

-The mechanism involves a Dutch auction where the price starts high and decreases over time.
-The first person to pay the auction price at a certain point is allowed to claim all the assets in the treasury.

-![Compound-V][def]

-### Equation

-$$ initPrice - initPrice \* timePassed / epochPeriod $$

-### Gallery

-![Vault][def1]
-![Borrowing Flow][def2]
-![Liquidation Flow][def3]
-![Temp-V][def4]

-[def]: ./docs/compv.png
-[def1]: ./docs/vault.png
-[def2]: ./docs/borrow.png
-[def3]: ./docs/liquidation.png
-[def4]: ./docs/tempv.png

----